GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

 ![](./images/111/111-34.png)

 See the changes on the right.
 Newly written code is rendered in green while deleted code is rendered in red.
-In the bottom left corner of the application window, type the following message:
+In the bottom left corner of the application window, type the following message and click the `Commit to main` button:

 ```md
 HTML and CSS # replace Create index.html